Writer

 The Snowbird

-If you are an agent or editor interested in reading the full manuscript of THE SNOWBIRD, send Sarah a note at the Contact page.
+If you are an agent or editor interested in reading the manuscript of THE SNOWBIRD, send Sarah a note at the Contact page.